Sean-Koval/neural-swarm/docs/documentation-index.md

-# FANN-Rust-Core Documentation Index
+# Neural Swarm Documentation Index

 ## 📚 Complete Documentation Suite

-This comprehensive documentation suite provides everything you need to understand, use, and contribute to FANN-Rust-Core, a high-performance neural network library with advanced swarm coordination capabilities.
+This comprehensive documentation suite provides everything you need to understand, use, and contribute to Neural Swarm, a high-performance collaborative AI agent framework with neural network-driven intelligence.

 ## 🚀 Getting Started